brucemack/microlink/README.md

 ## Current Parts List (SW)

-* The main station firmware is completely homebrew (see GitHub repo).
+* The main station firmware is completely homebrew (C++, see GitHub repo).
 * The ESP-32 runs the Espresif AT firmware (version 3.2.0.0).
-* Importantly, the GSM 06-10 Full Rate CODEC is homebrew.
+* Importantly, audio compression/decompression uses a GSM 06-10 Full Rate CODEC which is homebrew in C++.
+Getting that to work required studying the European Telecommunications Standards Institute specification for GSM and a lot of testing, but this was extremely interesting.

 Here's a picture of the parts on the bench so you can tell what you're looking at.

 ![MicroLink Station](docs/demo-1.png)

+## Speeds and Feeds

+* The standard audio sample rate for EchoLink is 8 kHz at 12-bits.
+* The audio CODEC creates/consumes one 640 byte packet every 80ms.
+One of these packets is moved 12.5 times per second.
+* It takes the RP2040 about 75uS to decode a 160 byte GSM frame.
+* The UDP data rate needed to sustain audio quality is approximately 14,000 baud.
+* The RP2040 runs at 125 MHz.
+Only one of the two processors is used at this time.
+* The DAC runs on an I2C bus running at 400 kHz.
+* The ESP-32 is on a serial port that runs at 115,200 baud.

 # Test Notes